Position settings

 -

 When Position Base wage rate is required, new active positions and active position changes must have a position-level wage rate effective by the active calculation date.
-A job code default wage rate can still be useful for reference, but it does not satisfy the required position wage field.
+A job code default wage rate can still be useful for reference, but it does not satisfy the required position wage detail.

 -